South Shields (constituency): Boundaries and boundary changes

+Historic

 1832–1918

 Under the Parliamentary Boundaries Act 1832, the contents of the borough were defined as the Respective Townships of South Shields and Westoe.

 See map on Vision of Britain website.

 1918–1950

 The County Borough of South Shields.

 Expanded to be coterminous with County Borough.

 1950–1951

 As prior but with redrawn boundaries.

 Expanded southwards, including the communities of Harton, transferred from Houghton-le-Spring.

 1951–1983

 As prior but with redrawn boundaries.

 1983–1997

 The Metropolitan Borough of South Tyneside wards of All Saints, Beacon and Bents, Cleadon Park, Harton, Horsley Hill, Rekendyke, Tyne Dock and Simonside, Westoe, West Park, and Whiteleas.

 Minor changes to take account of ward boundaries of the newly formed metropolitan borough, including the transfer of Biddick Hall to Jarrow.

 1997–2010

 The Metropolitan Borough of South Tyneside wards of All Saints, Beacon and Bents, Biddick Hall, Cleadon Park, Harton, Horsley Hill, Rekendyke, Tyne Dock and Simonside, Westoe, West Park, and Whiteleas.

 Biddick Hall gained back from Jarrow.